funcool/promesa/doc/executors.md

 ;; => 1
 ```

-The both functions optionally accepts as first argument an executor
+Both functions optionally accept an executor instance as the first argument.
-instance that allows specify the executor where you want execute the
+This executor is used to run the specified function.
-specified function.
 If no executor is provided, the default one is
-used (binded on the `promesa.exec/*default-executor*` dynamic var).
+used (bound on the `promesa.exec/*default-executor*` dynamic var).

 Also, in both cases, the returned promise is cancellable, so if for
-some reason the function is still not execued, the cancellation will
+some reason the function is still not executed, the cancellation will
 prevent the execution.
 You can cancel a cancellable promise with
 `p/cancel!` function.